kittenlogic/unsupervised-pleasures/_posts/2020-09-18-ultimate-fantasy-003.md

 ---
 layout: post
 title: Ultimate Fantasy 3 Private Lessons
-description: GPT-2 model trained on a corpus of queer theatre
+description: When I was a junior high school English teacher in Texas, my school was in the middle of a gay rights march.
-summary: GPT-2 model trained on a corpus of queer theatre
+summary: When I was a junior high school English teacher in Texas, my school was in the middle of a gay rights march.
 tags: [school, junior high, high school, gay rights, sex, Homo-Bimbo, GPT-2, RunwayML, queer]
 ---

 Let me begin by telling you my ultimate fantasy.
-When I was a junior high school English teacher in Texas.
-My school was in the middle of a gay rights march.
+When I was a junior high school English teacher in Texas, my school was in the middle of a gay rights march.
 On the square near the square, there were gay men kissing in front of the assembly and chanting "Hands off our buxom women!" in the square.

 As a gay man myself, I was outraged.